-Handover event needs to be scheduled explicitly within the simulation program, as the current RRC model does not support the automatic trigger of handover based on UE measurement.
+Handover event can be triggered "manually" within the simulation program by scheduling an explicit handover event.
 The LteHelper provides a convenient method for the scheduling of a handover event.
-As an example, let us assume that uelteDevs is a NetDeviceContainer that contains the UE that is to be handed over, and that enbLteDevs is another NetDeviceContainer that contains the source and the target eNB.
+As an example, let us assume that uelteDevs ' is a NetDeviceContainer that contains the UE that is to be handed over, and that enbLteDevs is another NetDeviceContainer that contains the source and the target eNB.
 Then, an handover at 0.1s can be scheduled like this: